Everything PR News

 Accuser-led framing.
 Network coverage of harassment claims leads with the accusers' agency, not the accused's interest in reconciliation.
 Any platform offer involves the accusers first, in advance, with explicit consent to the format.

-The long-tail cost
+The structural cost

 What did Mika Brzezinski say about Mark Halperin?